What We Offer

 - Tax exemption, volume discounting, and consolidated billing for eligible AWS spending

-- Integration with university identity access management and networking
+- Integration with university identity access management for the AWS management console

 - Access to a Business Associate Agreement (BAA) for highly regulated workloads